Program Directors

 .
 In this case, the second half, which is a continuation of the material, is entitled, CAN'T WE JUST PULL THEM

-3. HEART WORK ISN'T HARD
+4. HEART WORK ISN'T HARD WORK

-Perhaps you've read or heard about health care professionals who have traveled to foreign countries to provide humanitarian treatment to the disadvantaged.
-How
+Perhaps you’ve read or heard about health care professionals who have traveled to foreign countries to provide humanitarian treatment to the disadvantaged.
+How in the world can they do

-in the world can they do that, you wonder.
-In this program, learn about several existing programs that would allow you to participate immediately and also about
+that, you wonder.
+In this program, learn about several existing programs that would allow you to participate immediately.
+These programs range from caring for patients in your own office to

-of photographs and videos of the programs in action.
-This is a program that will touch your heart and possibly have you taking your dreamsof helping others to the
+the programs in action.
+This is a program that will touch your heart and possibly have you taking your dreams of helping others to the next step

 Go Back to Start Page